-the distributional hypothesis (Harris, 1954) that states that terms that are used (or occur) in similar context tend to be semantically similar.
-Firth (1957) famously purported this idea of distributional semantics by stating "a word is characterized by the company it keeps".
+A key consideration in any feature based distributed representation is the choice of the features themselves.
+One approach involves representing terms by features that capture their distributional properties.
+This is motivated by the distributional hypothesis (Harris, 1954) that states that terms that are used (or occur) in similar context tend to be semantically similar.
+Firth (1957) famously purported this idea of distributional semantics1 by stating "a word is characterized by the company it keeps".
 However, the distribution of different types of context may model different semantics of a term.
-Figure 3.2 shows three different sparse vector representations of the term "banana" corresponding to different distributional feature spaces-documents containing the term (e.g., LSA (Deerwester et al., 1990)), neighbouring terms in a window (e.g., HAL (Lund and Burgess, 1996), COALS (Rohde et al., 2006), and (Bullinaria and Levy, 2007)), and neighbouring terms with distance (e.g., (Levy et al., 2014)).
+Figure 3.2 shows three different sparse vector representations of the term "banana" corresponding to different distributional feature spaces-documents containing the term (e.g., LSA (Deerwester et al., 1990)), neighbouring terms in a window (e.g., HAL (Lund and Burgess, 1996), COALS (Rohde et al., 2006), and (Bullinaria and Levy, 2007), and neighbouring terms with distance (e.g., (Levy et al., 2014)).
 Finally, Figure 3.2d shows a vector representation of "banana" based on the character trigraphs in the term itself-instead of external contexts in which the term occurs.
 In §3.2 we will discuss how choosing different distributional features for term representation leads to different nuanced notions of semantic similarity between them.
 When the vectors are high-dimensional, sparse, and based on observable features we refer to them as observed (or explicit) vector representations (Levy et al., 2014).
-When the vectors are dense, small ( $k \ll |T|$ ), and learnt from data then we instead refer to them as latent vector spaces, or embeddings.
+When the vectors are dense, small $(k \ll |T|)$, and learnt from data then we instead refer to them as latent vector spaces, or embeddings.
 In both observed and latent vector spaces, several distance metrics can be used to define the similarity between terms, although cosine similarity is commonly used.